At a Glance - Polynomial Division

 A lot of ideas in this section come from the section on fractions, so it's a good idea to make sure you're comfortable with that stuff before diving into this section.
 Slipping into your Snuggie might help you feel more comfortable as well.
 If anyone's willing, you may also want to think about requesting a plate of apple wedges and a Capri Sun.

 We'll be using fraction notation to express polynomial division.
-For example,
+For example:

 (3x2 + 9x) divided by (5x – 2) is written as .

-To start with, we'll look at polynomial division where the divisor goes into the quotient with no remainder.
+To start with, we'll look at polynomial division where the divisor goes into the dividend with no remainder.
 As a matter of fact, we can guarantee that all the division problems in this particular unit will work out evenly.
 Absolutely no leftovers.
 Our apologies to your dog.

 For polynomial division problems, there are three main things to do: